Child Performance Licence

 Part 2 is completed and signed by the parent/guardian.

-In addition, parents will need to provide:
+Parents will need to provide:

 - A recent passport photograph or high quality digital photograph taken within the previous 6 months